KarelZe/thesis/references/obsidian/🍬Implementation/🧪Feature Engineering/🧃Feature Sets.md

 4. Add time and option features. → Makes sense, as we look at an option data set.
 Temporal features are easy to derive.
 5. Scaling is typically not required for gradient boosting, but is useful for neural networks.
 But both $z$-scaling and min-max-scaling don't change the distribution of data. (see [here.](https://stats.stackexchange.com/a/562204/351242)).

+- Think about using a frequency of trade feature or so.
+Also use order imbalances as features.
+Came up with this idea when reading [[@aitkenIntradayAnalysisProbability1995]]
+- Some feature ideas like order imbalance could be adapted from [[@aitkenIntradayAnalysisProbability1995]].
+- [[@ronenMachineLearningTrade2022]] suggest to use models that can handle time series components.
+This would limit our choices.
+Thus we use feature engineering to induce a notion of time into our models.

 | Feature               | Feature Category             | FS 1 (Classical) | FS 2 (F1 + Grauer) | FS 3 (F2 + temp) | FS 3 (F3 + Others) | Transform   |
 | --------------------- | ---------------------------- | ---------------- | ------------------ | ---------------- | ------------------ | ----------- |
 | TRADE_PRICE           | tick rule                    | ✅               | ✅                 | ✅               | ✅                 | log         |